-The 1985 Grammy award for Album Of The Year was expected to be won by either Prince's Purple Rain and Bruce Springsteen's Born In The USA.
-The two ended up splitting the rock-oriented voting bloc, allowing Lionel Ritchie's Can't Slow Down to take the award.
+The 1985 Grammy award for Album Of The Year was expected to be won by either Prince's Purple Rain or Bruce Springsteen's Born In The USA.
+The two ended up splitting the rock-oriented voting bloc, allowing Lionel Richie's Can't Slow Down to take the award.
 (For the record, the other two nominees for that year were Tina Turner's Private Dancer and Cyndi Lauper's She's So Unusual.)

 Some argued that the true winner of 1995's Battle Of Britpop between blur and Oasis was actually Pulp.

-In the 1998 the Minnesota Gubernatorial election was a tough race against controversial St. Paul Mayor Norm Coleman and Attorney General Hubert “Skip” Humphrey.note Son of LBJ's Veep Hubert H. Humphrey.
-However many people were shocked when Brooklyn Park Mayor and former wrestler Jessie Ventura won the Election and became Governor
+In the 1998 the Minnesota Gubernatorial election was a tough race against controversial St. Paul Mayor Norm Coleman and Attorney General Hubert “Skip” Humphreynote son of Lyndon Johnson's Veep Hubert H. Humphrey.
+However many people were shocked when Brooklyn Park Mayor and former wrestler Jesse Ventura won the Election and became Governor.

 Following the Liberal Party's defeat in the 2007 Australian election and John Howard's loss of his seat, Peter Costello was the favourite to take over the party leadership, with Malcolm Turnbull as a dark horse candidate.
 Costello announced he would not stand for leader, leaving Turnbull as the frontrunner.
 However, when the party voted on its new leader, Turnbull was defeated by Brendan Nelson.